DataDog/documentation/content/en/logs/faq/logs_cost_attribution.md

 4. In the *from* field, add the following:
 `datadog_index:*` to filter to only logs that have been routed to indexes.
 `online_archives:true` to filter to only logs that have also been routed to Online Archives.
-5. Select the **sum by** field and add the `team` tag to show the usage in events, by team.
+5. Select the **sum by** field and add the `team` tag to show the usage in events,by team.
 You can also add other tags for your different cost buckets.
 6. Add the following formula to convert usage into cost: `Usage in millions of events` * `Unit cost for Online Archives`.
-If your contractual price per million of events changes, you will need to update the formula manually.
+If your contractual price per million of events changes, you need to update the formula manually.
 7. Click **Save**.

 {{< img src="logs/faq/logs_cost_attribution/online_archives_metric_widget.png" alt="The widget edit form showing the data filled in for online archives usage" style="width:75%" >}}